 This course, a continuation of ITLN 2210, prepares students to continue the study of language on a more advanced level, and includes review of essential points of grammar, vocabulary building, and regular practice in speaking and writing.
 Italian culture is explored through a wide variety of materials including literary texts, press articles, and films.
 Students attend three classes per week and do mandatory online work determined by the instructor.
 Previously IT 0211.
+ITLN 2271 Italian Cinema 3 Credits Attributes: ISIF Italian Studies: Italy-Focused, ISIT Italian Studies: Italian, ITEN Italian Course Taught in English, VPCH Visual and Performing Arts Core: History Course This survey of Italian films as textual, cultural, and historical artifacts analyzes movements such as neorealism, commedia all'italiana, the spaghetti western, and new Italian cinema through the works of selected directors.
+The course follows a chronology from the silent period to present day, with special emphasis on the "golden ages" of Italian cinema, neo-realism of the postwar period, the 1960s' comedy of manners, and the new Italian cinema of the 1980s and 1990s.
+Students analyze the works of Rossellini, De Sica, Fellini, Visconti, Germi, Antonioni, Wertmüller, Leone, Pasolini, Moretti, Benigni, and others.
+Crosslisted with FTMA 2271.
+Previously IT 0271.
+ITLN 2289 Dante 3 Credits Attributes: CAOT Catholic Studies: Non-Religious Studies, E_AF English Literature After 1800, ISIF Italian Studies: Italy-Focused, ISIT Italian Studies: Italian, MELT Magis Core Exploration: Literature This course examines the works of Dante Alighieri, including the Vita nuova, in addition to the "Inferno," "Purgatorio," and "Paradiso" from the Divine Comedy.
+Students are introduced to the political, linguistic, theological, and poetic ideas that make Dante's works not only significant in the medieval context, but also continue to challenge and inform modern debates.
+This course, which is conducted in English, counts towards the core requirement in literature.
+Crosslisted with ENGL 1150.
+Previously IT 0289, ITLN 3289.
+ITLN 2290 Italian American Cinema 3 Credits Attributes: ISIF Italian Studies: Italy-Focused, ISIT Italian Studies: Italian, ITEN Italian Course Taught in English, VPCH Visual and Performing Arts Core: History Course This course investigates salient aspects of Italian American cinema, including the representation of Italian Americans, works directed by Italian American directors, and roles played by Italian American actors.
+It also examines the difference in roles and representation for men and women in this subgroup of American society, with particular consideration given to the ethnic roots of these differences.
+Throughout the semester we will examine the ways in which film displays Italian ethnicity in the United States.
+The course also analyzes the profound influence of Italian cinema on the film-making of Italian American screenwriters and directors.
+This class is taught in English.
+Crosslisted with FTMA 2290.
+Previously IT 0290, ITLN 3290.
 ITLN 3219 Italian for Professional Applications 3 Credits Attributes: ISIF Italian Studies: Italy-Focused, ISIT Italian Studies: Italian Prerequisite: ITLN 2211.
 This is a language course designed to give students who have completed Intermediate Italian the grammatical, lexical, and cultural literacy to engage in professional transactions in Italian.
 Students will gain a cross-cultural understanding of business communication in Italian through the introduction and refinement of pertinent grammar and vocabulary.
 As a class, we will research notable Italian industries, including fashion, food, and tourism, and analyze their commercial appeal in Italy and abroad.
 Students will also become familiar with Italy's political, industrial, and financial institutions, while keeping abreast of current events that affect Italian commerce.
 Previously IT 0219.
 ITLN 3220 Topics in Language and Culture 3 Credits Attributes: ISIF Italian Studies: Italy-Focused Prerequisite: ITLN 2211.